-North Korea has been at the top of the World Watch List since 2002.
-It's still the most dangerous place in the world to be a Christian.
+Until 2022 North Korea has been at the top of the Open Doors World Watch List since 2002.
+Despite moving to number 2 it's still an incredibly dangerous place to be a Christian.
 Many Christians have to keep their faith secret even from their own families.

-Open Doors estimates that there are approximately 300,000 Christians in North Korea, from a population of 25.7 million.
+Open Doors estimates that there are approximately 400,000 Christians in North Korea, from a population of 25.7 million.
 It's very difficult to know exactly how many believers live in North Korea because they must keep their faith completely secret.
-From that 300,000, Open Doors estimates that 50,000-70,000 Christians are currently imprisoned in terrible labour camps for their faith.
+From that 400,000, Open Doors estimates that 50,000-70,000 Christians are currently imprisoned in terrible labour camps for their faith.
 It is unlikely that they will ever be able to leave.